mifranz/traveltime-swiss-communes/README.md

 Calculates the most central point within each zone's road network, by calculating the highest betweenness centrality value for each network.
 Ensures start/end points are always on actual roads.
 Better represents perceived community centers than geometric centroids.
+Excludes some communes and zones (unreachable, lakes etc.)

 ## Data Sources
 The data used in this project is provided by the Federal Office of Topography swisstopo.